Linuxfabrik/lfops/CONTRIBUTING.md

     └── requirements.yml
 ```

+The `extensions/molecule/example` scenario mirrors the `example` role: it is a fully commented, non-functional reference that walks through every file of a scenario (a non-functional reference because the `example` playbook installs the fictional "Example" application).
+Copy it as the starting point when adding a test for a playbook.

 Tests can be run against a subset of targets by providing them as a comma-separated list via the project-specific `LFOPS_TEST_TARGETS` environment variable:

 ```shell